Manuteaa/dbd_autoSkillCheck/README.md

 On the right of the web UI, we display :
 - The AI model FPS : the number of frames per seconds the AI model processes
-- The last hit skill check frame : last frame (center-cropped image with size 224x224) the AI model triggered the SPACE bar
+- The last hit skill check frame : last frame (center-cropped image with size 224x224) the AI model triggered the SPACE bar. **This may not be the actual hit frame (as registered by the game) because of game latency (such as ping).
+The AI model anticipates the latency, and hits the space bar a little bit before the cursor reaches the great area, that's why the displayed frame will always be few frames before actual game hit frame**
 - Skill check recognition : set of probabilities for the frame displayed before

 | RUN example with a full white skill check (to hit) | RUN example with an ante-great repair skill check (to hit) |